riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 The board package follows the standard EDK II package structure with the following additional elements and guidelines:
 * Only code usable across more than one board at the root level.
 * Board-specific code in a directory.
 The directory name should match that of the board supported.
-* Features not essential to achieve stage 5 or earlier boots are maintained in a Features folder at the appropriate level in the package hierarchy.
+* Features not essential to achieve stage 5 or earlier boots are maintained in edk2-platforms/Features/Intel.

 Shared resources in the package root directory can include interfaces described in header files, library instances, firmware modules, binaries, etc. The UEFI firmware implementation is built using the process described below from the